caseif/libarp/doc/SPEC.md

 #### Header

 The package header describes the meta-attributes of the ARP package.
-The structure is described below
+The structure is described below.

 | Offset | Length | Name | Description |
 | --: | --: | :-: | :-- |